-Never coast with engine not running
+Never coast with engine not running (except during an Autostop)

 Many systems will not function in this situation (e.g. brake servo unit, power steering).
 Driving in this manner is a danger to yourself and others.
+This does not apply during an Autostop.